Thermae: Building layout

 A public bath was built around three principal rooms: the tepidarium (warm room), the caldarium (hot room), and the frigidarium (cold room).
-Some thermae also featured steam baths: the sudatorium, a moist steam bath, and the laconicum, a dry hot room much like a modern sauna.
+Some thermae also featured steam baths: the sudatorium, a moist steam bath, and the laconicum, a dry hot room.

 By way of illustration, this article will describe the layout of Pompeii's Old Baths, otherwise known as the Forum Baths, which are among the best-preserved Roman baths.
 These baths were connected to the forum at Pompeii, hence the name.
 The references are to the floor plan pictured to the right.

 This specific complex consists of a double set of baths, one for men and one for women.
 It has six different entrances from the street, one of which (b) gives admission to the smaller women's set only.
 Five other entrances lead to the men's department, of which two (c and c2), communicate directly with the furnaces, and the other three (a3, a2, a) with the bathing apartments.